binaryage/totalspaces-web/licensing.md

 ## TotalSpaces reliability

-I have tested TotalSpaces with my system and I did my best to make it bug-free and stable.
+We have tested TotalSpaces with our systems and we did our best to make it bug-free and stable.
 However it may still contain undiscovered bugs or issues.

 <div class="license-warning">
 Also please note that I'm not in control of what Apple does with the operating system in the future.
 Although unlikely, it may happen that some future update makes it impossible for me to adapt TotalSpaces or some of its functionality to a new operating system version.
 By using this software you accept this risk.